 Patricia’s expertise is informed by roles ranging from Director of Data Analytics and Research at Digbi Health to Software Engineer at Ebates.com to Assistant/Associate Professor at USF.
 Her students are co-authors of her peer-reviewed journal articles, with work presented at conferences and published as web and mobile apps.

-Patricia and her students are currently working with Friends of the Congo to identify an actionable genomic factor influencing racial disparity in cancer outcomes.
-Her other research areas include computational biology, precision medicine, and applications of genomics and proteomics to human health.
+She and her students are working on an NIH project to identify actionable genomic factors influencing racial disparity in cancer outcomes.
+Their outside collaborations range from machine learning analyses of large EHR datasets for disease risk to development of a tablet app to identify Kenyan children in need of cognitive therapy.
+Her other research areas include computational biology, precision medicine and applications of genomics and proteomics to human health.

 - PhD, Computer Science with emphasis on Computational Biology, University of California at Davis

 - Director of Data Analytics and Research, Digbi Health

 - Research Assistant, Lawrence Berkeley National Laboratory

 - Software Engineer, Ebates.com